 Should You Still Use The Centre Column?

-If you’re goal is to create the lightest possible version of the Peak Design Travel Tripod, then removing the centre column also makes a lot of sense, however, leaving it on does roughly double the amount of available height you can get from the ultralight setup.
+If your goal is to create the lightest possible version of the Peak Design Travel Tripod, then removing the centre column also makes a lot of sense, however, leaving it on does roughly double the amount of available height you can get from the ultralight setup.
 The centre column on its own, without a head, weighs 73g (2.5oz) by my own measurement.

 - Max height without centre column): 36.3cm (14.29″)